Technique

 Do: Store Your Pans Correctly When Not in Use

-It’s not a great idea to leave your dirty ceramic pan (or any pan, really) stacked in the sink overnight or for several hours, as this opens up the potential for it to get scratched up by other pots, pans, and utensils.
+It’s not a great idea to leave your dirty ceramic pan (or any pan, really) stacked in the sink overnight or for several hours, as this opens up the potential for it to get stained or scratched up by other pots, pans, and utensils.

 Don’t: Crank the Heat

 Little science lesson: this is because non stick coatings are insulating, so even high-quality pans need a minute to conduct heat up through the coating.
 Ceramic pans, like our CeramiClad™, conduct heat more like stainless steel—meaning it heats up almost immediately.
-We suggest medium-low to medium as the sweet spot for cooking with ceramic, and though our CeramiClad™ is oven-safe up to 550F, it should rarely need to be used at a temperature that high.
+We suggest medium-low to medium as the sweet spot for cooking with ceramic, and though our CeramiClad™ is oven-safe up to 550F, it should rarely (if ever) need to be used at a temperature that high.

 Don’t: Use Abrasive Utensils